5 Smart Ways to Keep Vet Bills Affordable

 An ounce of prevention is worth a pound of cure, and this is true in veterinary medicine, too.

-Pets that are predisposed to dental disease can benefit hugely from daily tooth brushing, and that in turn will save you money on dental cleanings.
+Pets that are predisposed to dental disease can benefit hugely from daily tooth brushing, which will save you money on dental cleanings.
 Dogs prone to joint problems will fare much better in the long term if kept at a lean body weight, and some may even be able to avoid costly reconstructive surgery simply by staying in shape.

 Making sure your pet is routinely checked and treated for fleas, heartworms, and other common parasites means you won’t have to pay for the costly treatments needed if those unwanted creatures take up residence on or in your pet.